 Connecticut just decided to repeal the death penalty, following the lead of Illinois, New Mexico, and New Jersey in recent years.
-Meanwhile, California voters will vote on a ballot measure that would eliminate one-quarter of the nation’s death row.
+Meanwhile, a federal judge ruled California’s death penalty unconstitutional.

 Faced with the high cost, lack of deterrent effect and the inevitability of executing innocent people, some states are taking another look.
 Moreover, given the appalling specter of prosecutors striking black jurors and other forms of racial misconduct, North Carolina and Kentucky have enacted racial justice legislation to overturn racially biased death sentences.

 With the European Union enacting an export ban on lethal injection chemicals to theU.S., states are scrambling to find out how to kill people.
 With diminished supplies, states are faced with the option of suspending executions altogether, or like a violence addict, purchasing the poisons on the black market.
 In other cases such as Ohio, they have abandoned the commonly-used, three-drug protocol in favor of a single drug such as pentobarbital – a more commonly found substance used to euthanize animals.